qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Self-deception

-Robert Trivers proposes that we deceive ourselves to help deceiving others:
+Robert Trivers proposes that we deceive ourselves to better deceive others:

 - If one tries to deceive others without internally believing in the lie, the brain need to process two pieces of conflicting information, which takes more efforts and is slower.
 - When one knows one is telling lie, one may unable to control the nervousness, which can show in ways like heart beat rate, face blush, body movement, etc. Deceiving self before deceiving others can avoid these nervousness signals.

+Saying becomes believing.
+Telling a lie too many times may make one truly believe in it.

 ## Quick simplified understanding